llxxbb/Nature/doc/plan.md

 ### implement main path

+* thread for store
 * convert action

+* converter filter : context and status
+* single delivery will reuse the id to increase the performance
 * converted to store

 ### other

 * add cache to mapping dao
+* mapping 's from and to should unique.
 * implement store task service
 * implement transmit service
 * implement service